NeKzor/tem/doc/src/reversed/securom.md

 - Copies 1732 bytes from the memory mapped file `-=[SMS_GridGame.exe_SMS]=-` into a buffer
   - Bytes at offset `4-7` represent the launcher handle which is used to trigger "spot checks" through `SendMessageW`
 - Checks if the game was launched from `GridGameLauncher.exe`
-- Does a CRC check of `GridGameLauncher.exe`
+- Does a CRC of `GridGameLauncher.exe`
   - Access registry path `HKEY_LOCAL_MACHINE\\Software\\Disney Interactive Studios\\tr2npc`
 	- Gets registry key `InstallPath`
 	- Gets registry key `Language`